 The general ASCIA Action Plan for Anaphylaxis (orange plan) doesn't contain any personal information and must be stored in the education and care service with the general use adrenaline autoinjector.
-It is used as an instruction guide where a personalised action plan is not available.
+It is used as an instruction guide.

 Personal ASCIA Action Plan for Anaphylaxis (red plan)